rvictorino/pbg/README.md

 # pbg
-A fun tool to generate old-school pokemon battles GIF
+A fun tool to generate old-school pokemon battle GIFs